Liberty Broadband Co. (NASDAQ:LBRDK) Shares Sold by National Bank of Canada FI

-National Bank of Canada FI decreased its position in shares of Liberty Broadband Co.
-(NASDAQ:LBRDK – Get Rating) by 98.7% during the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 440 shares of the company’s stock after selling 34,181 shares during the quarter.
+National Bank of Canada FI reduced its position in Liberty Broadband Co.
+(NASDAQ:LBRDK – Get Rating) by 98.7% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 440 shares of the company’s stock after selling 34,181 shares during the period.
 National Bank of Canada FI’s holdings in Liberty Broadband were worth $34,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also made changes to their positions in LBRDK.
-Synovus Financial Corp lifted its position in shares of Liberty Broadband by 3.5% during the 3rd quarter.
-Synovus Financial Corp now owns 3,592 shares of the company’s stock valued at $269,000 after buying an additional 122 shares in the last quarter.
-Meiji Yasuda Asset Management Co Ltd. lifted its position in shares of Liberty Broadband by 0.7% during the 3rd quarter.
-Meiji Yasuda Asset Management Co Ltd. now owns 18,375 shares of the company’s stock valued at $1,356,000 after buying an additional 130 shares in the last quarter.
-Captrust Financial Advisors lifted its position in shares of Liberty Broadband by 3.3% during the 2nd quarter.
-Captrust Financial Advisors now owns 4,340 shares of the company’s stock valued at $502,000 after buying an additional 139 shares in the last quarter.
-Citadel Investment Advisory Inc. lifted its position in shares of Liberty Broadband by 3.9% during the 3rd quarter.
-Citadel Investment Advisory Inc. now owns 4,523 shares of the company’s stock valued at $334,000 after buying an additional 169 shares in the last quarter.
-Finally, Commerce Bank lifted its position in shares of Liberty Broadband by 1.7% during the 3rd quarter.
-Commerce Bank now owns 10,454 shares of the company’s stock valued at $772,000 after buying an additional 174 shares in the last quarter.
-Institutional investors and hedge funds own 76.81% of the company’s stock.
+Several other hedge funds and other institutional investors have also modified their holdings of the company.
+Koshinski Asset Management Inc. purchased a new stake in shares of Liberty Broadband during the 3rd quarter valued at about $347,000.
+Private Trust Co.
+NA purchased a new stake in shares of Liberty Broadband during the 2nd quarter valued at about $40,000.
+Wipfli Financial Advisors LLC purchased a new stake in shares of Liberty Broadband during the 3rd quarter valued at about $45,000.
+Alta Advisers Ltd purchased a new stake in shares of Liberty Broadband during the 3rd quarter valued at about $52,000.
+Finally, Covestor Ltd raised its holdings in shares of Liberty Broadband by 301.5% during the 1st quarter.
+Covestor Ltd now owns 783 shares of the company’s stock valued at $106,000 after buying an additional 588 shares during the period.
+76.81% of the stock is owned by institutional investors and hedge funds.

-LBRDK has been the topic of a number of recent analyst reports.
-StockNews.com assumed coverage on Liberty Broadband in a research report on Thursday, March 16th.
+Several equities research analysts recently commented on LBRDK shares.
+StockNews.com started coverage on Liberty Broadband in a report on Thursday, March 16th.
 They set a “sell” rating on the stock.
-TD Securities decreased their price objective on Liberty Broadband from $175.00 to $160.00 and set a “buy” rating on the stock in a report on Tuesday, February 21st.
-Citigroup raised their price objective on Liberty Broadband from $111.00 to $115.00 and gave the company a “buy” rating in a report on Friday, March 3rd.
-Finally, Rosenblatt Securities decreased their price objective on Liberty Broadband from $133.00 to $132.00 and set a “buy” rating on the stock in a report on Friday, February 24th.
-One analyst has rated the stock with a sell rating, one has given a hold rating and three have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has an average rating of “Hold” and an average target price of $132.00.
+TD Securities dropped their price objective on Liberty Broadband from $175.00 to $160.00 and set a “buy” rating on the stock in a report on Tuesday, February 21st.
+Citigroup lifted their price objective on Liberty Broadband from $111.00 to $115.00 and gave the stock a “buy” rating in a report on Friday, March 3rd.
+Finally, Rosenblatt Securities dropped their price objective on Liberty Broadband from $133.00 to $132.00 and set a “buy” rating on the stock in a report on Friday, February 24th.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and three have given a buy rating to the stock.
+According to MarketBeat.com, the stock has an average rating of “Hold” and an average target price of $132.00.

 Liberty Broadband Corp. operates as a holding company, which engages in the cable, broadband and mobile location technology businesses.
 It operates through its subsidiaries, Charter Communications, Inc and TruePosition, Inc The company was founded on March 28, 1991, and is headquartered in Englewood, CO.